-NB: The deliverables here do note include the c 175 tasks that are of an ongoing nature.
+NB: Thsee deliverables do not include the c 175 tasks that are of an ongoing nature,.

 1.1.1 Finalising the implementation of Basel III in the EU

 The banking package that was agreed on by co-legislators in 2023, i.e. Capital Requirements Regulation (CRR) III and Capital Requirements Directive (CRD) VI, will implement the Basel III framework in the EU.